Author: Junaid Amjad

 Vertical analysis is a financial statement analysis method that expresses each line item as a percentage of a base figure.
 When applied to the cash flow statement, it provides a clear picture of how different cash flow components contribute to the overall financial position of a business.
 This method allows for easy comparison between different periods or different companies, regardless of their size.

-The primary formula used in vertical analysis of the cash flow statement is:
+The primary formula used in the vertical analysis of the cash flow statement is:

 (Line Item Value / Net Cash Generated) * 100